Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/index.md

 ```

 ## Create TZSH Structures
-After you have created the main window of your application, call `tzsh_create()` with a native window ID to create the `tzsh_h` structure use the following code:
+After you have created the main window of your application, call `tzsh_create()` with a native window ID to create the `tzsh_h` structure.
+To create the `tzsh_h` structure, use the following code:

 ```
 #include <Elementary.h>